crystallabs/crysterm/USAGE.md

 - **`<name>_handler`** (`clock.stop_handler { }`, `menu.navigate_handler { }`)
   sets a **single overwritable callback** — one slot, where a second assignment replaces the first.
-The `on_*` spellings of these are deprecated: they looked like subscriptions but silently dropped the previous handler.
+The old `on_*` spellings of these have been
+  removed: they looked like subscriptions but silently dropped the previous handler.

 ### 3.3 The single-threaded render model